Silver market reboots century-old price benchmark

-LONDON The silver market ushered in a new era of electronic benchmarking on Friday after a regulatory drive for transparency brought the 117-year-old silver 'fix' to an end.
+LONDON The silver market enters a new electronic era in benchmarking on Friday after a regulatory drive for more transparency in price setting brought the 117-year-old silver 'fix' to an end.

-Scrutiny of precious metals pricing from European and U.S. financial watchdogs intensified in the wake of benchmark manipulation in other financial markets, most notably the rigging of London Interbank Offered Rate (Libor).

-The final conference call in the old process of fixing the benchmark silver price took place on Thursday between banker-dealers in the $3 billion (2 billion pound)-a-day London silver market.
+The final conference call took place on Thursday between banker-dealers in the $3 billion a day London silver market in the old process of fixing the benchmark silver price.

+Driving the change has been the increased scrutiny of precious metals 'fixes' by European and U.S. watchdogs in the wake of benchmark manipulation in other financial markets.

-The London silver fix started in 1897, predating the gold process by 22 years, in the offices of one trading firm and with three others participating.
+The fixing of the silver price in London started in 1897, predating the gold process by 22 years, in the offices of Sharps & Wilkins, and also involving Mocatta & Goldsmid, Pixley & Abell and Samuel Montagu.

 At that time, the cash price of silver was 27-9/16 old pennies.
-On Friday, the first LBMA Silver Price was set at $19.86 per ounce.
+At 1009 GMT on Friday, the silver price in sterling terms stood at 11.91 pounds per ounce.

-Beginning in 1999, the process was conducted by telephone, with HSBC (HSBA.L), Deutsche Bank (DBKGn.DE) and Bank of Nova Scotia–ScotiaMocatta (BNS.TO) as fixing members.
+It was only in 1999 that it became a telephone process, with HSBC, Deutsche Bank and Bank of Nova Scotia–ScotiaMocatta as fixing members.

-Volumes on the new benchmark on Friday stood at 525,000 ounces on the sell side and 325,000 ounces on the buy side.

-The LBMA said three price participants had been accredited to contribute to the benchmark from Aug.
+The LBMA said on Friday that three price participants have been accredited to contribute to the benchmark from Aug.
 15 - HSBC Bank, Mitsui & Co Precious Metals Inc and The Bank of Nova Scotia.

 While a number of banks, trading houses, refiners and producers have expressed interest in contributing, "the tight schedule and the time of year has imposed time constraints on some potential participants seeking internal sign-off on the necessary credit, legal, compliance and IT requirements", the LBMA said.